Software Project Estimation. Three words guaranteed to make anyone in software development shift uncomfortably in their seat. Until now.

 In an ideal world, the person doing the estimate for a project should be someone who has built software and done estimates before.
 Estimating a software project is itself a valuable skill.
 The more you do it the better you get.
 Because every estimate is shaped by the estimator’s personal heuristics and past experiences, the ideal person is someone who has also worked on a similar project.

 Now let’s get into the nitty-gritty.
-Our estimator tool has two principal functions:
+Our estimator template covers two principles aspects:

 - Identify the team needed to deliver your project.